primesoft-group/oneconnexx-docs/_pages/webclient/en/ueberwachung.md

 ## Overview

 The monitoring category consists of the three views «Overview», «Interfaces» and «Rules».
 The main task of monitoring is to manage the add-ins, sort them logically and clearly display the transactions written by the add-ins.
 Rules for the transactions can also be defined.
 The transactions written by the add-ins are clearly displayed in the overview.
-They are grouped by interface and sorted alphabetically and alphabetically sorted by end point within the group.
+They are grouped by interface and sorted alphabetically and then by endpoint within the group.
 Transactions are written when:

   * An add-in successfully completed a called operation.
   * An add-in could not successfully complete a called operation.